bricebai/bricebai.github.io/sleep-tight.md

 **Provide information about the benefits of sleep, the risks of sleep deprivation, and how to achieve better sleep**

-From my personal experience of taking my course on sleep as well as feedback from user interviews, more awareness of the benefits of sleep and the consequences of no sleep helps users create better sleep habits and sleep hygiene for themselves.
+From my personal experience of taking my course on sleep as well as feedback from user interviews, more awareness of the benefits of sleep and the consequences of no sleep encourages users to create better sleep habits and sleep hygiene for themselves.
 Having this information available and sprinkled throughout the app will serve as a constant reminder of why users need high-quality sleep.

 ![](/uploads/sleep_5.png)